 All of these are problem areas for NHS procurement managers, agrees Kudzai Manduvi, Industry Sector Manager at RS Components: “I was speaking to a procurement manager from a big London trust recently who gets four or five quotes for every single item and then has to spend at least half an hour validating every single one.
 People are, of course, under pressure to get the best item cost, but there are wider, much less visible indirect costs that need to be recognised too; the wasted time and energy that procuring in this way takes up.”

 The positive news, Wynne concedes, is that NHS managers understand there are considerable savings to be made, not least around switching to more energy-efficient LED lighting and better use of space and storage.

-"In a busy hospital, everything is in demand – including space, which could be used to treat patients rather than for admin, offices or storerooms"Damian Wynne, Industry Sector Manager, RS Components
+"In a busy hospital, everything is in demand – including space, which could be used to treat patients rather than for admin, offices or storerooms"Kuzdai Manduvi, Industry Sector Manager, RS Components

 “There is a big drive to increase the percentage of clinical space, and so trusts are looking closely at how much space they can devote to treating patients rather than space for administration, offices or store rooms,” he points out.

 “One way of doing this is to deliver in smaller quantities so, if instead of purchasing a box of 1,000 items, you can ship them in ones and twos with next-day delivery – as we can do – you won’t have to store 900 or so items in a cupboard or storeroom somewhere.

 "Good procurement is about saving costs holistically and not looking only at the list price of each item you’re buying"Kudzai Manduvi, Industry Sector Manager, RS Components